ccYoungdahl/ScanSafe/README.md

 # Grading

-We've included a .sql file to use with the project.
+We've included a .sql file to use with the project called STARTING_POINT.sql.
 There's already a user of each type in the database to help with testing.

 Base user:
   - username: jackson